Abortion in South Carolina: Statistics

 In the period between 1972 and 1974, the state had an illegal abortion mortality rate per million women aged 15–44 of between 0.1 and 0.9.
 In 1990, 411,000 women in the state faced the risk of an unintended pregnancy.
 There were around 5,600 women in South Carolina in 1995 who left the state to get an abortion.
 There were around 8,801 abortions performed in South Carolina in 1998.

 In 2010, the state had nine publicly funded abortions, of which all were federally funded and none were state funded.
 In 2013, among white women aged 15–19, there were 660 abortions, 620 abortions for black women aged 15–19, 60 abortions for Hispanic women aged 15–19, and 40 abortions for women of all other races.
 In 2014, 42% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.

-There were around 5,600 women in the South Carolina in 2015 left the state to get an abortion.
+Around 5,600 women in South Carolina in 2015 left the state to get an abortion.
 This number was one of the highest in the United States.
 Only 5.9% of abortions performed in the state involved out-of-state residents in 2015.
-This contrasted with neighboring North Carolina and Georgia.
-14.5% of all abortions in Georgia that year were for out-of-state residents, while 7.5% of all abortions performed in North Carolina were performed for out-of-state residents.
-There were around 11,000 abortions performed in South Carolina in 2017.
+This contrasted with neighboring Georgia, where 14.5% of all abortions that year were for out-of-state residents, and neighboring North Carolina, where 7.5% of all abortions were for out-of-state residents.
+In 2017, nearly 11,000 South Carolina residents had abortions, but more than half of those were performed out of state.
 That year, South Carolina had an infant mortality rate of 6.5 deaths per 1,000 live births.

 Abortion rights views and activities

 Protests

 Protesters participated in marches supporting abortion rights as part of a Stop the Bans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, an abortion rights protest was held on June 25 in Greenville.

+In Columbia, South Carolina on May 15, 2023, a group of abortion rights protesters rallied at the South Carolina statehouse in opposition to the state's 6-week abortion ban.